rikedyp/DyalogTutorials/docs/development-environment/install.md

 Dyalog provides installation packages for popular operating systems which can be [downloaded for free](https://www.dyalog.com/download-zone.htm).

 ## Microsoft Windows
 This is a quick overview of the installation process.
-For more information about installed components, registry entries and configuration etc., see the [Dyalog for Microsoft Windows Installation and Configuration Guide](https://docs.dyalog.com/latest/Dyalog%20for%20Microsoft%20Windows%20Installation%20and%20Configuration%20Guide.pdf).
+Full installation instructions are in the file `setup_readme.htm` included in the install package `windows_64_<version>_unicode.zip` which can be downloaded [from the Dyalog website](https://www.dyalog.com/download-zone.htm).

-### Download Dyalog and Begin Installation
+For more information about installed components, registry entries and configuration etc. see the [Dyalog for Microsoft Windows Installation and Configuration Guide](https://docs.dyalog.com/latest/Dyalog%20for%20Microsoft%20Windows%20Installation%20and%20Configuration%20Guide.pdf).

 1. Go to the [download page](https://www.dyalog.com/download-zone.htm) and **download** the installation package **windows_64_&lt;version&gt;_unicode.zip**.

 2. Unzip the installation package and double click on **setup.exe**.